MOSEK/mosek.rust/doc/source/api.rst

     ``handle``
         The handle object.
     ``caller``
-        An integer indicating where the callback was called from.
+        An integer indicating where the callback was called from (see :ref:`calbackcode`).
     ``douinf``
         Information values
     ``intinf``